wikiGrandfleet/gravRepo/docs/TaskList/September to Decemeber.md

 !!! error Current Tasks Highest priority
 **Current tasks** get done quickly.

-- [ ] Fix gitlabscrapper
+- [x] Fix gitlabscrapper
-- [ ].
-[GitHub - HazyResearch/pdftotree: A tool for parsing PDF documents into a heirarchical, HTML-like tree.](https://github.com/HazyResearch/pdftotree) Explore that tool and see if i can train a ml model to extract tables from some textbooks.
+- [ ] [GitHub - HazyResearch/pdftotree: A tool for parsing PDF documents into a heirarchical, HTML-like tree.](https://github.com/HazyResearch/pdftotree) Explore that tool and see if i can train a ml model to extract tables from some textbooks.
 - [ ] Extract all useful data from my notes for dinosaur ENGR 003. and convert stuff to latex.
 Almost Done.
 - [ ] Matlab Exercises and dump to Matlab git repo.
 - [ ] Do typescript tutorial or something
 - [ ] Stack overflow question about chaing transactions with drizzle, the "on the field" [web3.eth.Contract — web3.js 1.0.0 documentation](https://web3js.readthedocs.io/en/1.0/web3-eth-contract.html)
 - [ ] Use Overleaf 2.0 for ENGR 004, create a template minus the lwarp and then add lwarp support at the very end.
 - [ ] Overleaf 2.0 when git support comes out, I'll go and submodule it my Job Hunting Repo.
+- [ ] Convert Solidity-smart contract to docsaurus documentation rather than vuepress and archieve the old repo.
 !!!

 !!! danger Major Backlog
 The tasks listed below are expected to be done by the end of the term ENGR 004, haha?.